r5embed/r5embed/README.md

 [NIST LWC](https://csrc.nist.gov/projects/lightweight-cryptography)
 candidate -- specifically designed to support post-quantum cryptography.

-**nb.** We now support SNEIK v1.1, which is a minor tweak on the original SNEIK proposal to the NIST LWC competition.
+**UPDATE 2019-05-20:** We now support SNEIK v1.1, which is a minor tweak on the original SNEIK proposal to the NIST LWC competition.

 ### Compiling "natively"